ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ChipWhisperer RSA demo what we will be using in this task has 2 modes: Real RSA algorithm (which is way too slow for our testing purposes) and "faked" stripped version of RSA algorithm (which is using last 16 bits of private key and executing only the vulnerable part of RSA implementation).
 We will be using latter one version to demonstrate RSA vulnerability against power analysis.

-When we use demo script (simplified version), we send "fixed plaintext" to algorithm.
+When we use demo script (simplified version), we send *Fixed plaintext* to algorithm.
 This is actually misleading, because send plaintext is used as "fake private key" to decrypt message.
 We do not care about actual message or resulting plaintext at all because our analysis targets only on private key so actual message and plaintext are irrelevant.

 First, we setup target board, capture multiple power traces with different keys and save them to project file.

 1. Start the Capture software
 2. Go to */home/cwuser/chipwhisperer/hardware/victims/firmware/simpleserial-rsa*
 3. Make the program with the command `make PLATFORM=CW303` like you did in previous tasks.
-4. Execute connect_cwlite_simpleserial.py in the Capture software to connect the device.
+4. Execute **connect_cwlite_simpleserial.py** in the Capture software to connect the device.
-5. Execute setup_cwlite_xmega.py script in Capture software.
+5. Execute **setup_cwlite_xmega.py** script in Capture software.
 6. Load program that you just made to the target board similar way that you did in previous tasks.
-7. Run script setup_breaking_rsa.py to setup some initial values.
+7. Run script **setup_breaking_rsa.py** to setup some initial values.
 8. On *Generic settings*, change plaintext to be fixed at value `00 00 00 00 00 00 00 00 00 00 00 00 00 00 80 00` and press capture button to confirm that it works as expected
 9. On *Generic settings*, change *Number of traces* and *Traces per set* to 2
-10. Save the project file as rsa_test_2bytes.cwp or any other name or location that you can find easily.
+10. Save the project file as *rsa_test_2bytes.cwp* or any other name or location that you can find easily.
-11. Set the fixed plaintext to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 80 00`, press "Capture M".
+11. Set the *Fixed plaintext* to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 80 00`, press *Capture M*.
-12. Set the fixed plaintext to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 81 40`, press "Capture M".
+12. Set the *Fixed plaintext* to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 81 40`, press *Capture M*.
-13. Set the fixed plaintext to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 AB E2`, press "Capture M".
+13. Set the *Fixed plaintext* to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 AB E2`, press *Capture M*.
-14. Set the fixed plaintext to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 AB E3`, press "Capture M".
+14. Set the *Fixed plaintext* to `00 00 00 00 00 00 00 00 00 00 00 00 00 00 AB E3`, press *Capture M*.
 15. Save the project.
-16. Check from Project -> Trace management that you have successfully saved 8 different traces to this project.
+16. Check from *Project --> Trace management* that you have successfully saved 8 different traces to this project.

 Now we have successfully saved power traces for different private keys and next we analyze those with Python scripts.
 Capture sofware and ChipWhisperer board are not needed anymore if you have saved correct power traces successfully.

-Technically it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (feel free to try using different "fixed plaintexts" and draving multiple traces to same image with different colors!), but we of course want automated attack instead of manual attack.
+Technically it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (feel free to try using different *Fixed plaintexts* and draving multiple traces to same image with different colors!), but we of course want automated attack instead of manual attack.

 Basically we will do next:
 1. Load power trace to script